Supreme Tribunal of Justice (Venezuela): Criticisms

 Venezuela's judicial system has been deemed the most corrupt in the world by Transparency International in 2014.
 Human Rights Watch claimed that in 2004, President Hugo Chávez and his allies took over the Supreme Tribunal of Justice, filling it with his supporters and adding measures so the government could dismiss justices from the court.
 In 2010, legislators from Chávez's political party appointed nine permanent judges and 32 stand-ins, which included several allies.
 They claimed that some judges may face reprisals if they rule against government interests.

 It has also been alleged that the Supreme Tribunal of Justice, with the majority supporting Chávez, elected officials to the supposedly non-partisan National Electoral Council of Venezuela, despite the 1999 Constitution empowering the National Assembly of Venezuela to perform that action.
 This resulted in Chavistas making up a majority of the electoral council's board.

 After Chávez' death and with Nicolás Maduro as president, following the 2015 National Assembly election, the lame duck National Assembly, the majority of whom were Bolivarian supporters, filled the Supreme Tribunal of Justice with Maduro allies.
 The tribunal then quickly stripped three new opposition lawmakers of their National Assembly seats in early 2016, citing irregularities in their elections, thereby preventing an opposition supermajority which would have been able to challenge Maduro.
 The tribunal then approved several actions by Maduro and granted him more powers.

+In 2024, BBC and El País described the court as partisan and controlled by the PSUV government of Nicolás Maduro.